UBC-MDS/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 OK        tinytex=0.32
 OK        rmarkdown PDF-generation was successful.

-This output and additional configuration details have been saved to the file /c/Users/florencia/check-setup-mds.log.
+This output and additional configuration details have been saved to the file /c/Users/joel/check-setup-mds.log. together with system configuration details and any detailed error messages about PDF and HTML generation.
 You can open this folder in your file browser by typing `explorer .` (without the surrounding backticks).
 ````